 Q. What is a nonionic detergent?
 How can a nonionic detergent like Alcojet have ionic sodium salts in it?
-What does it mean when a mil spec requires the use of a nonionic detergent?
+What does it mean when a specification requires the use of a nonionic detergent?

 A. Surfactants are surface active agents that are classified according to the charge on the organic part of the molecule.
 The surfactants are either:

 So surfactants can be anionic, cationic, nonionic, amphoteric, or zwitterionic.
-In some cases, people somewhat ambiguously use the word detergent interchangeably with the word surfactant, so by the same logic when you are using the word detergent to mean surfactant, you can also say that there are anionic, cationic, nonionic, amphoteric and zwitterionic detergents.
+(Further detail on types of surfactants.)
+In some cases, literature can ambiguously use the word detergent interchangeably with the word surfactant, so by the same logic when you are using the word detergent to mean surfactant, you can also say that there are anionic, cationic, nonionic, amphoteric and zwitterionic detergents.

-Understanding this possibility can be very important for electronic component cleaning where in some cases the use of nonionic detergents is specified.
-In many cases the intent of this nonionic specification is intended to assure that the detergent does not contain any metal ions that could deposit and leave a conductive residue.
+Understanding this possibility can be very important for electronic component cleaning where in some cases the use of ion free detergents is specified as with Detergent 8® Low-Foaming Ion-Free Detergent.
+In many cases the goal of this ion free specification is intended to ensure that the detergent does not contain any metal ions that could deposit and leave a conductive residue.

 To avoid this problem, when cleaning an electrical substrate where the cleaning specification calls for the use of a nonionic detergent, it is best to use a nonionic detergent that is ion-free.
 In this way you can assure that there are no metal ions coming from the builders in the nonionic formulated detergent.